-The deadline to drop one of the shared Core Curriculum courses (i.e., Art Humanities, Contemporary Civilization, Frontiers of Science, Literature Humanities, Music Humanities, and University Writing) from an academic program is the end of the Change of Program period, or the end of the first two weeks of classes.
-After this point, students can withdraw from these courses according to the withdrawal processes noted above.
+The deadline to drop one of the shared Core Curriculum courses (i.e., Art Humanities, Contemporary Civilization, Frontiers of Science, Literature Humanities, Music Humanities, and University Writing) from an academic program is the end of the Change of Program period-i.e., the end of the first two weeks of classes.
+After this point, students cannot drop Core Curriculum courses but can withdraw from these courses according to the withdrawal processes noted above.

-Please note that students can be placed on academic probation if they fail to complete certain Core classes in their first year.
+Please note that students can be placed on academic probation if they fail to complete certain Core classes in their first or second year.
 Students considering dropping a Core class should consult their advising deans before taking any action.
+For more details, see the section on Core Curriculum in this Bulletin.